geoflow3d/geoflow-bundle/README.md

 ## What does it do?

-+ Takes a point cloud and 2D building polygon and generates a 3D model of the building.
++ Takes the point cloud and the 2D polygon of a *single* building and generates a 3D model of the building.
 It is a fully automated process, there is no manual intervention.
 + It is possible to tweak the reconstruction parameters to adjust it a little to different input data qualities.
 + Outputs a model as a simple extrusion, in LoD1.2, LoD1.3, LoD2.2.
 See [the refined Levef of Details by the 3D geoinformation research group ](https://3d.bk.tudelft.nl/lod/).
 + For LoD2.2, it generates the model with as much detail in the roof structure as there is in the point cloud.